Amine-Frikha/lawn-mower-cs/README.md

 Point of entry of the program.
 Loads file as an argument processes it.

-### inputChecker
+### inputParser

-Checks if the inputs respect the rules.
+Checks if the inputs respect the rules and returns the respective arrays.

 ### engine